keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 ### Second Bug

 Apparently, there are problems with FTS search functionality.
-Let's debug by exercising the FTS search function `search_recipes_fts` defined also in the service layer of the application:
+Let's debug by exercising the FTS search function `search_recipes_fts` defined in the service layer of the application:

 ```python
     ...